Sourdough Croissant Bread

 Autolyse

-Add 320 g (1⅓ cups) water and 500 g (4 cups) bread flour to a large bowl and mix with a Danish dough whisk until a shaggy dough forms and all of the flour is incorporated.
-I found that it helped to use my hands to work the final bits of flour into the dough.
+Add 320 g (1⅓ cups) water and 500 g (4 cups) bread flour to a large bowl.
+Mix until a shaggy dough forms.
+Be sure all of the flour at the bottom of the dough is worked in.
+I like to use my hands to work the final bits of flour into the dough.

 Cover the bowl and rest for 30 minutes.